quicwg/base-drafts/draft-ietf-quic-recovery.md

 the encryption level and includes a packet sequence number (referred to below as a packet number).
 The encryption level indicates the packet number space, as described in {{QUIC-TRANSPORT}}.
 Packet numbers never repeat within a packet number space for the lifetime of a connection.
-Packet numbers monotonically increase within a space, preventing ambiguity.
+Packet numbers are sent in monotonically increasing order within a space, preventing ambiguity.

 This design obviates the need for disambiguating between transmissions and retransmissions and eliminates significant complexity from QUIC's interpretation